 The grid project includes construction of three offshore wind farms in the waters owned by the respective countries, that will connected to the common grid.
-The 600MW Kriegers Flak wind farm will act as a Supergrid, which will supply renewable energy through the power grids to all the three countries.
+The 600MW Kriegers Flak wind farm will act as a Supergrid, which will supply renewable energy through the power grids to all three countries.

 The Kriegers Flak wind project received final investment approvals from the Danish Minister for Climate, Energy and Building in December 2014.

 The Danish Energy Agency’s Offshore Wind Turbine Committee selected an area covering 180km² in the Baltic Sea in the Danish part of Kriegers Flak in 2010.

 The turbine model to be used for the project is not yet finalised but is expected to have a capacity ranging between 3MW and 10MW.
 The wind farm is expected to include 60 to 100 turbines that will have a height of 220m each and generate power at wind speeds between 3m/s and 5m/s.